-• The warning light illuminates for a short time when the ignition is turned on to show that the light is working.
-The light illuminates when the fuel tank is approaching empty.

-Add fuel as soon as possible.

-- See Fuel types and Fuel System Messages ⇔ 81.
+- The warning light illuminates for a short time when the ignition is turned on to show that the light is working. - The light illuminates when the fuel tank is approaching empty.
+Add fuel as soon as possible. - If the engine is run to empty, the fuel system must be bled.
+See Diesel Fuel System Bleeding 234. - See Fuel types under Fuel ⇒ 214 and Fuel System Messages ⇒ 79.